-Since 15th October 2015, MGS has worked towards NOT organising new homestay placements directly.
+Since 15th October 2015, MGS has not organised new homestay placements directly.
 Instead, all homestays are provided by homestay agencies.

 The Admissions Officer maintains an eligibility list of agencies engaged in providing welfarerelated services including guardianship, homestay and airport pickup.
 Only organisations on this list are the preferred choice.